2. Incense Offering Verse (Chant)

 The Thirteenth Mindfulness Training: Generosity

-Aware of the suffering caused by exploitation, social injustice, stealing and oppression, we are committed to cultivating generosity in our way of thinking, speaking, and acting.
-We will learn better ways to work for the well-being of people, animals, plants and minerals and practice generosity by sharing our time, energy, and material resources with those who are in need.
+Aware of the suffering caused by exploitation, social injustice, stealing, and oppression, we are committed to cultivating generosity in our way of thinking, speaking, and acting.
+We will practice loving kindness by working for the happiness of people, animals, plants, and minerals, and sharing our time, energy, and material resources with those who are in need.
 We are determined not to steal and not to possess anything that should belong to others.
 We will respect the property of others, but will try to prevent others from profiting from human suffering or the suffering of other beings.

 Bell Host: This is the Thirteenth Mindfulness Training of the Order of Interbeing.
 Have we made an effort to study, practice, and observe it during the past weeks?
 (B) three breaths